 facilities are within walking distance.
 Trailer

 sanitary and water stations available.
 Campsites 1-21 open all year round.
-Campsites 22-65 Open April 1 through
+Campsites 22-65 Open April 1 to

 Group Campsites: Three group

 sites with picnic tables, a fire ring and lantern holder.
-Minimum
+Water and sanitary

 units are within walking distance of each site.
+Campsites accommodate a maximum of 20 people.
 Open April

 Campground Map (Low resolution for viewing purposes)